microsoft/genaiscript/packages/vscode/README.md

 #### Other parameters

 -   `prePost: true`, if `true`, include `subtreePre`, `subtreePost`, and possibly `outputPre` and `outputPost` variables if `output` is set.
--   `outputLinkName: Output`, sets the name of the link to the output file
--   `outputContentType: ...` sets the content type of the output file when rendered in the markdown log.
-Defaults to the output file extension or `markdown`.
 -   `unlisted: true`, don't show it to the user in lists.
 Template `system.*` are automatically unlisted.

 See `prompt_template.ts` in the sources for details.